golang/proposal/design/56345-structured-logging.md

 func LogAttrs(level Level, msg string, attrs ...Attr)
     LogAttrs calls Logger.LogAttrs on the default logger.

+func NewLogLogger(h Handler, level Level) *log.Logger
+    NewLogLogger returns a new log.Logger such that each call to its Output method dispatches a Record to the specified handler.
+The logger acts as a bridge from the older log API to newer structured logging handlers.

 func SetDefault(l *Logger)
     SetDefault makes l the default Logger.
 After this call, output from the log package's default Logger (as with log.Print, etc.) will be logged at